Albigensian Crusade: Toulouse

 To repel the Crusaders, the Cathars turned to Peter II of Aragon for assistance.
 Peter II had been crowned King of Aragon by Innocent III in 1204.
 He fought the Moors in Spain, and served in the Battle of Las Navas de Tolosa.
 However, his sister, Eleanor, had married Raymond VI, securing an alliance.
 Peter was able to use the prestige from his victories in the south against the Moors, along with the persuasion of a delegation sent to Rome, to lead Innocent III to order a halt to the crusade.
 Innocent trusted Peter and was hoping to bring an end to the Albigensian Crusade to launch a new crusade in the Middle East and to maintain pressure on the Moors.
-As the Cathars had suffered many defeats, and as those bishops he felt had been too lenient with heresy had been removed, he believed that the time had come to bring peace to the Languedoc.
+As the Cathars had suffered many defeats, and as those bishops he felt had been too lenient with heresy had been removed, he believed that the time had come to bring peace to the Languedoc and direct crusading military action elsewhere.
 On 15 January 1213, Innocent wrote to Arnaud Amaury, papal legate and newly appointed Bishop of Narbonne, as well as to Montfort.
 He rebuked Simon for his alleged attacks on Christians and ordered him to restore the lands that he had taken.
 In addition, Innocent removed most of the crusading indulgences and demanded that Simon and his legates hold a council, listen to Peter, and report their feelings to him.
 Peter petitioned the clergy at the Council of Lavaur to restore Raymond's lands, arguing that he was ready to repent.
 If this was unacceptable, the lands could be placed under the protection of his son while he went on crusade.
 The council rejected his recommendations, refusing to absolve Raymond and insisting that the lands Peter believed should be returned were still influenced by heresy.

 Peter rejected the council's verdict.
 Concerned that Simon had grown too powerful, he decided to come to the aid of Toulouse.
 The Crown of Aragon, under Peter II, allied with the County of Toulouse and various other entities to oppose Simon.
 These actions alarmed Innocent, who after hearing from Simon's delegation, denounced Peter and ordered a renewal of the crusade.
 On 21 May, he sent Peter a letter severely castigating him for allegedly providing false information, and warning him not to oppose the Crusaders.
 He was threatened with excommunication.
 The crusade was not restored to its initial status.
 In April 1213, Innocent issued the papal bull Quia maior, which called for the Fifth Crusade.
 It limited indulgences for those participating in the Albigensian Crusade exclusively to Crusaders from the Languedoc.